What is an investment asset class?

 Commodities like gold and other precious metals, grains and other agricultural products are sometimes included in the alternative asset class.
 You can purchase these directly or through exchanges.
-Additionally, currencies — and now cryptocurrencies) — are sometimes classified as an asset class, and are traded on their own foreign exchange market.
+Additionally, currencies are sometimes classified as an asset class, and are traded on their own foreign exchange market.

-Group these five asset classes further into either defensive or growth assets.
+We can group these 5 asset classes further into either defensive or growth assets.
 Defensive assets are lower risk and often offer investors a level of guaranteed income.
 Growth assets are riskier and typically aim to achieve capital growth over the longer term rather than income over the short term.

 While returns are never guaranteed, it’s expected that high-risk growth assets will outperform lower-risk, defensive assets over the long term.